Positive del Pezzo Geometry: Grassmannians, Positive Geometries, and Beyond

 We note that, while the $\chi$-region of $X(3,6)$ is unchanged when passing to $Y(3,6)$, the two compactifications are different.
 The story for $m^{(3)}_7(\chi_7)$ is similar: the connected component is unchanged when passing to $Y(3,7)$, but the compactification is different.
 In this case, the amplitude has $31$ poles and $441$ nonzero six-dimensional residues, one for each maximal cone in $\text{Trop}({\rm Gr}_{\chi_7}(3,7))$.
 From these one derives the $579$ summands of the CEGM amplitude. \end{proof}

-We now come to the punchline of this article, which posits that moduli spaces of del Pezzo surfaces are positive geometries.
-At present we have a proof only for the case $n = 6$.
+We now come to the punchline of this article: {\em moduli of del Pezzo surfaces are positive geometries}.
+At present we have a proof only for $n = 6$, but we conjecture the same for $n=7$.

-\begin{thm} The moduli space $Y(3,6)$ is a positive geometry, for any of the $432$ positive regions corresponding to the $E_6$ pezzotope.
-The same result is conjectured to hold for $Y(3,7)$. \end{thm}
+While the 432 connected components of $Y(3,6)$ are equivalent modulo the action of the Weyl group $W(E_6)$, we now single out one of them.
+This is denoted $Y_+(3,6)$ and called the positive del Pezzo moduli space.
+Explicitly, it is the component of $Y(3,6)$ whose points are represented by a matrix as in (\ref{eq:generalmatrix}), where all $3\times 3$ minors and the conic condition are~positive. \begin{thm} The moduli space $Y(3,6)$ is a positive geometry for any of its $432$ regions, each of which is a curvy $E_6$ pezzotope. \end{thm}

 \begin{proof} We prove that $\bigl(Y_+(3,6),\Omega \bigr)$ is a positive geometry, where the canonical form is